Source code for vivarium.framework.population.population_view

 ===================

-The :class:`PopulationView` is a user-facing abstraction that manages read and write access
+The :class:`PopulationView` is a user-facing abstraction that manages read and write

-to the underlying simulation :term:`State Table`.
 It has two primary responsibilities:

-1. To provide user access to subsets of the simulation state table
+1. To provide user access to subsets of the state table when it is safe to do so.

 """

-from typing import TYPE_CHECKING, List, Tuple, Union
+from typing import TYPE_CHECKING, Any, Literal, overload

 import pandas as pd